privacy window covers that let natural light in with ADD.HERES static cling window film

 4. Patterned Window Films: Add Style Without Losing Light

-When you want more personality in your window covering, Patterned Window Film is a great pick.
-These films come in designs like florals, grids, or lace-inspired textures.
-They soften sunlight, hide inside views, and give your windows a bit of character—without the need for blinds or curtains.
+When you want more personality in your window covering, patterned window film is a strong choice.
+These films come in floral, geometric, lace-inspired, stained glass, and artistic designs.
+They soften sunlight, hide inside views, and turn plain glass into a decorative feature.

 5. Rainbow Laser Film: A Colorful Way to Block Views